The Queen of Tuesday

 The Queen of Tuesday is a book by American author Darin Strauss, published in August 2020.
 It has been a critical and commercial success, with positive reviews in newspapers and radio and television broadcasts across the country.
-It was named a best book of the year in The Washington Post, The Millions, Literary Hub and others, and is currently a finalist for the Joyce Carol Oates Literary Prize.
+It was named a best book of the year in The Washington Post, The Millions, Literary Hub and others, and was a finalist for the Joyce Carol Oates Literary Prize.

 Summary

 Strauss writes a hybrid of family memoir, biography, and fiction, as he tells the story of Lucille Ball, as she gained fame through her television show, I Love Lucy, and finds solace from her husband's infidelity via a love affair with Isidore Strauss, the author's grandfather.

 Plot

 In 1949, at a party on Coney Island thrown by Fred Trump Lucille Ball and Desi Arnaz have to convince a skeptical CBS to greenlight a television show starring a red-headed caucasian woman and a man from Cuba.
 As Lucille becomes disillusioned with Desi—he's flirting with another woman—she meets Isidore Strauss, the author's grandfather, and allows him to kiss her.
 This sets off a series of events that will echo through both their lives for decades.

 The book examines both the birth of the television industry and of the American suburb, and is a meditation on fame.
 It has also been called – in The Washington Post – "a charming love story".